What’s the difference between RRSP and TFSA?

 I’ve talked to a lot of people and the confusion comes on the (S) of the acronym as they thought that they could only put money on a regular savings account which gives insignificant interest rates.
 It could have been better if it’s called Tax Free Investment Account.

-It doesn’t help too, as when you see a financial adviser in a bank or financial institution they biased and are not as honest as to where you can invest your TFSA money.
-They easily offer you their High Interest Savings Account (HISA) and mutual funds.
+It doesn’t help too, as when you see a financial adviser in a bank or financial institution I felt they are biased and are not as honest as to where you can invest your TFSA money for better returns.
+Rather, they easily offer you their High Interest Savings Account (HISA) and mutual funds.

 Little do we know that TFSA is not only limited to HISA, GIC, and mutual funds but you can invest it in stocks and ETFs too.